For The Record

 (“London and the Possible Bosnia Connection” by Andrew Cochran; 7/14/2005.)

 9. Note that Cengic was the beneficiary of a “reluctant” U.S. intelligence community in his work arming the Bosnia Islamists.
 It has long been Mr. Emory’s contention that the U.S. and Britain applied the “Afghan paradigm” in the Balkans.
 The Muslim Brotherhood and its Al Qaeda offshoot [in Mr. Emory’s opinion] were employed against the Serbian communists, as they had been against the Soviet occupation forces in Afghanistan.
 The fact that the Bosnian operation was conducted on Bill Clinton’s watch may well account for the reluctance of the Democrats to press the political advantage that they stood to gain from highlighting the GOP’s hard links with the Muslim Brotherhood/Bank al Taqwa/Al Qaeda link exemplified by the Grover Norquist/Karl Rove connection to the Islamic Institute.
 (For more about this link, see—among other programs—FTR#’s 454, 515.)
 Note that Cengic worked with Viktor Bout, a wealthy and seemingly ubiquitous Russian arms dealer who also worked hand-in-glove with U.S. in the Balkans and, more recently, in Iraq.
 “While Western forces continue to scale back their activities in the Balkans and slash their intelligence-gathering capabilities there in the mistaken belief that things are returning to normal, radical Islamists are steadily preparing for renewed activity and are already engaged in acts of violence.
 The gun that killed Dutch filmmaker Theo Van Gough came from the Bosnia.
 The huge, unsecured stockpiles of weapons and explosives make obtaining these items easy.
 And there are still militant Islamists in positions of power.
 The foremost is Hasan Cengic, now in the Bosnia parliament, who was a former deputy defense minister in charge of arming Bosnian Muslims during the Bosnian war.
 He set up, with the help of a very reluctant U.S. intelligence community, a weapons pipeline that ran primarily through Iran.
 He was also a director of the Third World Relief Agency, (TWRA), the fake Islamic charity that funneled hundreds of millions of dollars to radical Islamists during that conflict.
 Much of the money remains unaccounted for.
 TWRA officially went out of business in 1996, but more than $300 million in assets were not accounted for.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 It is interesting to note that Viktor Bout, happily flying for the U.S. military and KBR in Iraq and Afghanistan, dealt with Cengic often and provided him with at least one aircraft during the Bosnia war.”
 (Idem.)

 10. “It is often forgotten that Bosnia played an extemely significant role in the formation of al Qaeda, and that the infrastructure established during that war were never erradicated.
 Al Qaeda and other Salafist groups used Bosnia as a training ground, a financial center, a weapons storage site and a money-laundering center.
 Bosnia is still an active center for all of those activities.
 We ignore the obvious signs of danger at our own expense.
 Maybe the supply of high-grade explosives from the region will finally focus the necessary attention on Bosnia as an unfinished enterprise.”
 (Idem.)